Difference Between A Table And A Graph

 What Is a Graph?

 A graph (or chart) is a visual representation that uses shapes, lines, bars, or points to illustrate relationships, trends, or distributions.
-Graphs translate numeric data into visual patterns that the human eye can process quickly It's one of those things that adds up..
+Graphs translate numeric data into visual patterns that the human eye can process quickly Which is the point..

 Key Characteristics